Brian N. Chin

 About

-• Articles republished and featured by Scientific American, TIME, Yahoo!
-News, Chicago Sun-Times, and others
+• Articles republished and featured by Scientific American, Business Insider, Yahoo!
+News, Chicago Sun-Times, and others; cited by TIME

 Selected Publications